contentful/field-editors/packages/reference/README.md

 # @contentful/field-editor-reference

-This package contains a React `ReferenceEditor` component and an extension that is used as a default for the `Symbol` and `Text` field types in the Contentful web application.
+This package contains `EntryReferenceEditor` and `AssetReferenceEditor` React components and an extension that is used as a default for the `Entry`, `Entries`, `Asset` and `Assets` field types in the Contentful web application.

 ## Commands